Updated April 2026

 Q4: How does the GLOW Stack differ from the Wolverine Stack?

-GLOW adds GHK-Cu to Wolverine, introducing a dedicated tissue-quality and collagen-remodeling layer.
+GLOW adds GHK-Cu Protocol to the Wolverine Stack, introducing a dedicated tissue-quality and collagen-remodeling layer.

 Q5: How do you reconstitute three separate peptides for the GLOW Stack?